muratgu/kiva-lend/README.md

-# kivabot
+# Kiva-Lend

-Automate lending in Kiva.
+Automated lending in Kiva.

 If available, it lends $25 to first loan applicant found.